-• Use only good quality fruit, free from open wounds or defects that may have allowed bacteria to become internalized.
-Avoid fruit that have visible sunken areas or areas of mold or decay.
+Carefully evaluate the need to remove produce with open wounds (other than the typical wounds created at the moment of harvest) or defects that may have allowed bacteria to become internalized.
+Avoid produce with visible sunken areas and eliminate produce with areas of mold or decay.

-- Product flow should be linear; incoming product should not cross paths or be stored next to cleaned or processed product.
-Ideally, packing areas should be physically separated from receiving and processing areas. - · Worker traffic flow and activities should not move between packing and receiving. - Develop specific worker training programs for fruit handling and processing to prevent bare-hand or gloved-hand contact with uncleaned fruit rind and cut fruit flesh, in sequence, by the same individual. - Antimicrobial chemicals help minimize the potential for microbial contamination to be spread by process water; levels of antimicrobial chemicals must be routinely monitored and recorded to ensure they are maintained at appropriate levels. - Special attention to water quality is required for common wash tank or flume systems and any recirculated water.
+• Product flow should be linear; incoming product should not cross paths or be stored next to cleaned or processed product.
+Ideally, packing areas should be physically separated from receiving and processing areas.

+- Worker traffic flow and activities should not move between packing and receiving. - Develop specific worker training programs for fruit handling and processing to prevent bare-hand or gloved-hand contact with uncleaned fruit rind and cut fruit flesh, in sequence, by the same individual. - Antimicrobial chemicals help minimize the potential for microbial contamination to be spread by process water.
+Levels of antimicrobial chemicals must be routinely monitored and recorded to ensure that they are maintained at appropriate levels. - Special attention to water quality is required for common wash tank or flume systems and any recirculated water.